CharlesPoletowin/SHU_selecting_course/README.md

 this is the project for selecting course in 2019 Spring database course

 Unfortunately this is only a demo project for selecting course.
-You could only use this project to select the course but not drop a course
+You could only use this project to select the course and  drop the course

 With the help of IntelliJ IDEA, this project can be used easily.